Arid Environments and Drought

 A drought is a severe shortage of water in a particular location.
 There are many causes of drought, but they often happen when rainfall is below average for a long time (weeks, months and years).

 When a drought occurs, water supplies such as lakes and rivers become depleted, often because people continue to extract water and there is insufficient rainfall to replace it.

 Droughts are typically accompanied by high temperatures, which increase the rate of evaporation and extraction, depleting water supplies even faster.

-Droughts can cause hazards for people and ecosystems, both of which rely on water for survival.
+Droughts can cause hazards for people and ecosystems, which rely on water for survival.

 Droughts lead to water depletion in rivers, lakes and reservoirs, causing aquatic life and vegetation to die.
-Due to a lack of water entering lakes and reservoirs, water becomes stagnant as there is less freshwater to dilute waste material.
+In addition, due to a lack of water entering lakes and reservoirs, water becomes stagnant due to less freshwater diluting waste material.
 This increases the risk of contamination of water supplies and waterborne diseases such as cholera.

 Agriculture can be affected by drought as a lack of water can damage crops and harm livestock.
 This can cause food shortages and increase malnutrition.
 Farmers are also at risk of losing their livelihoods.

-When vegetation dies and the soil is bare, it is at risk of erosion by wind and rain.
-When erosion occurs, it removes the topsoil layer, which means even when the rain returns, it can be difficult to grow crops in the future.
+When vegetation dies, and the soil is bare, it is at risk of erosion by wind and rain.
+When erosion occurs, it removes the topsoil layer, which means it can be difficult to grow crops in the future even when the rain returns.
 This can lead to further food shortages and famine.

 Use the images below to explore related GeoTopics.